-A rich selection of documents and images portray American family life from the early 19th to the mid-20th-century.
+A rich selection of documents and images portray American family life from the early 19th to the mid-20th century.
 From the collections of four families: the Bodmans, Dunhams, Garrisons, and Hales.
-Themes of exhibit are Family Life, Social Awareness and Reform, Arts and Leisure and Work.
+Themes of the exhibit are Family Life, Social Awareness and Reform, Arts and Leisure and Work.

 An exhibit featuring eight collections of 20th-century progressive activists: Constance Baker Motley, Dorothy Kenyon, Mary Kaufman, Frances Fox Piven, Jessie Lloyd O'Connor and Gloria Steinem; and two grassroots feminist organizations: the National Congress of Neighborhood Women and the Women's Action Alliance.

 An online exhibition of archival materials by and about Charles Dickens, the 19th-century British author.
-Includes a number of his serialized novels in "original parts" and illustrations from the Mortimer Rare Book Room collection.
+Includes a number of his serialized novels in "original parts" and illustrations from the Mortimer Rare Book Collection.
 The exhibition was on view from January 15 - April 15, 2012.

-Charles Skaggs, was a printer, calligrapher, typographic and book jacket designer, mainly in Chicago in New York in 20th-century.
+Charles Skaggs was a printer, calligrapher, typographic and book jacket designer, mainly in Chicago and New York in the 20th century.
 His entire career is highlighted in this exhibition featuring original art work and calligraphy, his book and jacket designs and articles written by him.
 The work of a number of his colleagues in the world of lettering and book arts also is shown.

 An online exhibition of lithographs from Frederick Catherwood's Views of Ancient Monuments in Central America, Chiapas and Yucatan (1844) curated by students in the First Year Seminar, “Making Sense of the Pre-Columbian" in the Spring of 2006.